SamDaQueen/samreen-ansari-adventurer-journey-be/README.md

 ## Developer Notes

+Prerequisite: Have Java 8+ installed on the System

 ### Instructions to Run Program using the JAR file
 1. Clone the repository
 2. Navigate to the root directory